opensciencegrid/docker-xcache/atlas-xcache/README.md

 ### Use a local redirector (optional) ###

-To configure your cache to make use of a local site redirector, set the `XC_LOCAL_REDIRECTORS` in the same file as above to a comma-delimited list of redirectors specified by `<FQDN>:<PORT>`.
+To configure your cache in clustered mode to make use of a local cache redirector, set the `XC_LOCAL_REDIRECTORS` in the same file as above to a comma-delimited list of redirectors specified by `<FQDN>:<PORT>`.
 For example:

 ```